An Updated List of the Best Canned Chili at the Grocery Store

 Stagg Chili Turkey Ranchero Chili with Beans

 Of all the canned chili we tried, this one tasted the most like homemade, and it really blew everyone away.
 You can actually taste chili pepper and cumin.
 It has nice big pieces of tomato—you can see diced pepper and onion, too.
 It’s not too thick but not soupy either.
 Honestly, the best thing about this is the turkey.
 I know!
 It’s wild!
 But instead of ground turkey, Stagg uses shredded turkey and it’s delicious.
 If it didn’t say “turkey” on the can, I would absolutely think it was shredded beef, like ropa vieja.
-If you don’t eat red meat, this is the best canned chili you can buy. —Gwynedd Stuart
+If you don’t eat red meat, this is the best turkey chili you can buy. —Gwynedd Stuart

 Credit: Liv Averett / Ralphs